 If you can give more than $5 - $10, please consider sponsoring a one hour hotline shift for $60, or donating $120 to sponsor a rape prevention/healthy dating presentation for teens (important work!).

-To support these and other services, and to help build healthy communities free of sexual assault, please clickhereto make a donation.
+To support these and other services, and to help build healthy communities free of sexual assault, please click here to make a donation.

-Cons/critiques: REALLY wish it had more a diverse representation of men.
-Like, really.
-Sometimes i felt a little twingey about the essentialist declarations of what the "feminine" realm and ""masculine" realm are.
-Although i *very* much value these men bringing spirit and psyche into the discussion... i fear that they will lose the men who really need to hear this message, that it will be discounted as hippie ramblings or something. i don't agree that submitting this apology means that "the past should be forgotten".
+Although i *very* much value these men bringing spirit and psyche into the discussion... i fear that they will lose the men who really need to hear this message, that it will be discounted as hippie ramblings or something.

 Pros/critiques: Wow.
 Besides alla that, its kinda beautiful in a really powerful way. i am impressed by how thorough this MANifesto is. it covers commerce, trafficking, religion, government, war, spirit, the human psyche and soooo much more. clearly, a lot of thought and strong intention went into this. its pretty inspirational, and for all of my con/critiques, i am glad that something like this representing actively non-patriarchal men and masculinities is out there. my very good female friend who sent this to me said she was moved to tears, so just even the healing that happens there also means a lot.